 Surveillance data collected at the European level are predominantly case-based and comprise demographic, clinical, epidemiological and laboratory information.
 They are reported annually (for most diseases and special health issues), monthly (for salmonella serotypes, measles and rubella), weekly (for influenza and West Nile fever) or daily (for travel-associated Legionnaires’ disease), as required for specific objectives, outputs and ensuing public health actions.

-ECDC and the European disease networks ensure standardised reporting and data comparability across Member States through use of common (externally quality-assured) diagnostic and typing methods, case definitions, metadata and reporting protocols.
+ECDC and the European disease networks ensure standardised reporting and data comparability across EU through use of common (externally quality-assured) diagnostic and typing methods, case definitions, metadata and reporting protocols.
 ECDC and the Member States also strive for routine data quality monitoring and evaluation of surveillance systems.

-The technical platform for EU/EEA communicable disease surveillance, i.e. web-based data submission, data storage and dissemination is The European Surveillance System (TESSy), a password-protected, fully anonymised database hosted by ECDC.
+The technical platform for web-based data submission, data storage and dissemination is The European Surveillance System (TESSy): a password-protected, fully anonymised database hosted by ECDC.
 Further details on the treatment of personal data in the TESSy are available from the TESSy-specific privacy statement.
 For inquiries or technical support, please contact firstname.lastname@example.org

-ECDC and nominated Member State surveillance experts are the default users of case-based EU/EEA surveillance data, but data access may also be granted to third parties upon request.
+Nominated surveillance experts are the default users of case-based surveillance data, but data access may also be granted to third parties upon request.
 ECDC is not able to identify individual patient’s information.
-Any requests for such as data should be placed to the competent national authority.
+Any requests for such should be placed to the competent national authority.